harmenhoek/pcfems/README.md

 - QR code scanner
 - Logging of activity, showing this on timeline per item
 - QR code generator for new items.
 When adding, ask to enter pre-printed qr code, or scan it.
 Show a selection box with pre-printed QR-codes.
 Only those just printed can be added to the system.
+- Claim functionality
+- Admin environment: see all logs, add categories, etc. Add link to menubar.
+See recent activity.
+See flags in overview.
+- New model for images.
+Link images to model.
+How to add this to history as well.

 ## Changelog